By using our website, you agree to our use of cookies (Visit our privacy policy).

 What is voice over - a simple home studio set up

-Voice overs only became a practical possibility after we developed equipment for recording and playing back voice recordings.
+Voice overs became possible when we developed equipment for recording and playing back voices.

-“Steamboat Willie,” an early Disney cartoon created in 1928, is one of the earliest examples of a voice over in mass media.
+The 1928 Disney cartoon “Steamboat Willie” is one of the earliest examples of a voice over in mass media.

-Most Americans recognize this as the first popular cartoon, and it was a key step toward the massive animation industry we know today.
+Most Americans recognize this as the first popular cartoon, and it was a key step toward today’s massive animation industry.

 That said, voice actors had been hired for informational purposes well before they began to appear in cartoons and films.

-Reginald Fessenden, the first voice actor and possibly the first radio broadcaster, gave a weather notice from the coast of Maryland in 1900 – 28 years before the release of “Steamboat Willie.”
+Reginald Fessenden, the first voice actor and possibly the first radio broadcaster, gave a weather notice from the coast of Maryland in 1900 — 28 years before “Steamboat Willie.”

 That said, home radios weren’t commonplace until much later, and the recording was only sent to a single recipient, so it’s easy to see why “Steamboat Willie” is the first voice over in popular memory.